 SECMOL welcomes volunteers, their work, and the inter-cultural exchange and understanding they bring.

-For 2017 we already have enough volunteers and can not accept any more volunteers at all (except skating volunteers for December, January or early February).
+For 2017 we already have enough volunteers and can not accept any more at all (except skating volunteers for December, January or early February).
 Due to unexpected media coverage we have received more volunteering emails than ever before.
-For new applicants, we now require a minimum age of 23, and a minimum time of 4 weeks.
+We require a minimum age of 23, and a minimum time of 4 weeks.

 Volunteers with real ice skating expertise are welcome to apply any time for Dec-Jan-Feb.